 But you'll want to check out the view from the overlook first.
 It's awesome, although slightly distant.
 Across the densely forested gorge, Matthews Creek plunges off Raven Cliff into the cove below.
 The total height of all the tiers of the waterfall is close to 1,000 feet.

 A swinging suspension bridge above the falls offers a very different perspective of the cascades.
-But you'll have to hike an additional two miles to get there.
+But you'll have to hike an additional 2 miles to get there.
 About 1.4 miles from the trailhead you'll get to a "T" intersection.
 Instead of taking a left to the overlook, turn right and continue on the Gum Gap and Foothills Trail for 1.6 miles to the junction with the Naturaland Trust Trail.
 The bridge is .4 miles farther along the trail.
 Be advised, when the falls are flowing full force, you may feel a spray from the cascading water.

 Whichever hike you choose, you won't be disappointed.
 Raven Cliff Falls more than lives up to its picture-postcard reputation.